UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 Notes:

-We can help Altair by giving it a clear instructions on what type of columns our x and y values are.
+We can help Altair by giving it clear instructions on what type of columns our x and y values are.

 In this case we are going to specify `N` for the *nominal* column `mfr`